 Associate Professor of Business Administration (Leave of Absence)

-Michel Anteby is an Associate Professor and Marvin Bower Fellow in the Organizational Behavior area at the Harvard Business School.
+Michel Anteby is an Associate Professor in the Organizational Behavior area at the Harvard Business School and a visiting Associate Professor at the Yale School of Management for the 2014-15 academic year.
 He teaches in the School's MBA, doctoral, and executive programs, most recently the second-year MBA elective "Managing Human Capital" course, the doctoral "Design of Field Research Methods" course, and in the executive “Leading Change and Corporate Renewal” and “Talent Management” programs.

 His research looks at how individuals relate to their work, their occupations, and the organizations they belong to.
 He examines more specifically how the practices people engage in at work help them sustain their chosen cultures or identities.
 In doing so, his research contributes to a better understanding of how these cultures and identities come to be and manifest themselves.
 Of particular interest to him are issues of moral cultures and identities.
 This explains why he tends to study socially disapproved behaviors, such as factory workers’ illegal use of company property and the commerce in human cadavers for medical education or research.
 Field settings for these and other inquiries have included aeronautics factory workshop, airport security teams, higher education, and whole-body donation programs.